bryansplace/bryansplace.github.io/sitesetup.md

 I wanted a simple static site and looked at all sorts of alternatives.
 My main concern was to find something simple and easy.
 This summarizes where I'm at.

-Setting up the site can be done by following the [Github Skills course](https://github.com/skills/github-pages)
+Setting up the site can be done by following the [Github Skills course](https://github.com/skills/github-pages).

+As Github uses the Jekyll system for it's site, I thought it necessary to understand Jekyll.
+Error, Jekyll is undoutably very flexible but accordingly very